 Growth of the chestnut Oak Seedlings

-At full growth, the Chestnut Oak Seedlings gets characterized by a tall and rounded crown, yellow-green flowers that emerge shortly after the regrowth of leaves during spring, and warty-cupped fruits.
+At full extension, the Chestnut Oak Seedlings gets characterized by a tall and rounded crown, yellow-green flowers that emerge shortly after the regrowth of leaves during spring, and warty-cupped fruits.
 However, its leaves turn to a dark green color during summer.
 Unlike any other tree, Chestnut Oak Seedlings grows with multiple trunks.
-If it so happens that the main stem gets injured due to poor logging or as a result of environmental factors, the growth of various trunks results.
+If it so happens that the main stem gets injured due to poor logging or as a result of environmental factors, the growth of various logs results.
 The Chestnut Oak Seedlings are mainly planted in the fall of the year when conditions favor their growth.
 After planting the acorns in a 12-inch hole, the Chestnut Oak Seedlings are watered and left where there is sufficient sunlight to grow.
 Something fascinating about the seedlings is that they require little to no maintenance.
-It is because of their resilient nature that they can withstand extremities thus making your garden looking immaculate.
+It is because of their flexible nature that they can withstand extremities, thus making your garden looking immaculate.